mastastealth/challonge-node/README.md

 ## License

-challonge-node is available under the MIT license.
+challonge-node-ng is available under the MIT license.
 See the LICENSE file for more info.